 Tom was arrested in November 2001 and indicted on six counts of wire fraud, six counts of mail fraud, and three counts of money laundering.
 He had allegedly bilked about a hundred elderly investors out of nearly $34 million over seven years.
 He pleaded guilty to each count in March 2002 — an unusual step considering he did not enter into a plea agreement with the government.
 While awaiting his sentencing, he wrote several letters to his former wife and old acquaintances, alleging he had several million stashed away and would seek revenge after he got out.

 A federal judge sentenced Tom to 25 years in prison and ordered him to pay $18.9 million in restitution in September 2002.
 According to court documents, the investigators had recovered less than $500,000, with an auction of his memorabilia collection in March 2002 bringing in about $300,000.
 In 2005, Fidelity Federal Bank & Trust in West Palm Beach paid a $2.25 million settlement.
-Today, reports stated Pheonix Financial Group held its corporate accounts in the bank.
-The 60-year-old was released from federal prison on March 2022.
+Today, reports stated that Pheonix Financial Group held its corporate accounts in the bank.
+The 60-year-old was released from federal prison in March 2022.